hiecaq/dotfiles/applications/nvim/pack/textobj/start/vim-operator-end/README.md

 Defining more operators
 ----------------------

-You can define new operators that toggle some perticular symbol with the following code:
+You can define new operators that toggle some particular symbol with the following code:

 ```vim
 call operator#user#define('end-toggle-sharp', 'operator#end#toggle', 'call operator#end#set_symbol("#")')